List of Trump's accusers and their allegations

-At least 16 women have accused Donald Trump of varying inappropriate behavior, including allegations of sexual harassment or sexual assault, all coming forward with their accusations before or during his bid for the White House.
+At least 17 women have accused Donald Trump of varying inappropriate behavior, including allegations of sexual harassment or sexual assault, all but one coming forward with their accusations before or during his bid for the White House.

 Interested in Donald Trump?Add Donald Trump as an interest to stay up to date on the latest Donald Trump news, video, and analysis from ABC News.

-One of those 16 has spoken out again recently about her claims, prompting a new denial from Trump.
+The latest accusation came days ago from writer E. Jean Carroll, more than two years into Trump’s presidency, prompting a new denial from Trump.

-Trump has vehemently denied all of the women’s accusations.
+Trump has vehemently denied all of the women’s accusations multiple times.
 In some cases, he and his team members have specifically denied individual accusations, but they have also repeatedly issued blanket denials against all the allegations, calling the women liars.

+Before Carroll's accusations, the topic surfaced in fall 2018 while Trump defended his Supreme Court nominee Brett Kavanaugh.
+In defending Kavanaugh against allegations of a sexual assault during high school, which Kavanaugh denied, Trump took the opportunity to push back against the various accusations that came up against him during his presidential run.

+At a Sept.
+27, 2018 press conference, Trump brushed off the "false accusations" he has faced, saying that he was "accused by four or five women we got paid to make up stories about me."

+"I mean, they made false statements about me, knowing they were false.
+I never met them.
+I never met these people.
+And, what did they do?
+What did they do?
+They took money in order to say bad things," Trump said at the Sept.
+27, 2018, press conference.

-White House Press Secretary Sarah Sanders said in December the accusations were “litigated” during the campaign, with U.S. voters knowing of the accusations but choosing to vote for him anyway.
+Previously, White House Press Secretary Sarah Sanders said in December 2017 the accusations were “litigated” during the campaign, with U.S. voters knowing of the accusations but choosing to vote for him anyway.

 Only two of Trump’s accusers have taken legal action against him, one pertaining to her sexual misconduct allegations against the president, while the other is an ongoing defamation lawsuit relating to Trump’s calling his accusers liars and alleged disparagement of the accusers during the campaign.